romangalperin/2022-pa-assignment/project/project-description.md

 -   What are the organizational and social factors associated with the length of patent application prosecution?
--   What influences mobility, promotion and exit of patent examiners?
+-   What influences promotion and exit of patent examiners?
 -   What is the role of gender, race and ethnicity in the processes described in the questions above?